stevehook/dekho/README.md

  - [x] store auth token in local storage and re-establish logged state after page refresh.
- - [ ] redirect to login form when the user tries to access an authenticated route
+ - [x] redirect to login form when the user tries to access an authenticated route
+ - [ ] redirect to home page after successful login and to login page after logout
  - [ ] style the login page properly
  - [ ] add a login/logout menu bar
  - [ ] home controller should pull collection of decks from the server